Applying to the Neurobiology & Behavior PhD Program

 After formally applying, you may be invited to a recruitment weekend.
-Typically, this takes place in early February (in 2021 this will be a virtual meeting due to the pandemic).
+Typically, this takes place in early February.
 The purpose of this weekend is for you and your potential advisors and their lab members to meet each other “face-to-face” and help both you and your potential advisors determine if joining this program would be mutually beneficial.
 In other words, not only that you would be a valuable member of a research lab, but that the research lab would be a valuable group for you to join.
 Think of this weekend as a two-way interview: you are interviewing us as much as we are interviewing you.

 Deciding if our program is a good match goes beyond scientific compatibility.
 The recruitment weekend is an opportunity for you to ask many questions about what it is like to be a graduate student in your potential advisors’ labs, in our PhD program, and at the university.
 What you learn will help you to decide if you want to enroll in our program should you be admitted.